developerjohan01/WeatherApi/README.md

 Also see this blog post about "Open Source Code Obfuscation Tool for Protecting iOS Apps" by [Polidea](https://www.polidea.com/blog/open-source-code-obfuscation-tool-for-protecting-ios-apps/).
 It is talking about Sirius mentioned above.

-There are also a lot of interesting articls on the subject of *Hardening* on the [CRYPTOMAThIC blog](https://www.cryptomathic.com/news-events/blog/), for example [Overview of App & Code Hardening for Mobile Banking Apps](https://www.cryptomathic.com/news-events/blog/overview-of-app-code-hardening-for-mobile-banking-apps)
+There are also a lot of interesting articles on the subject of *Hardening* on the [CRYPTOMAThIC blog](https://www.cryptomathic.com/news-events/blog/), for example [Overview of App & Code Hardening for Mobile Banking Apps](https://www.cryptomathic.com/news-events/blog/overview-of-app-code-hardening-for-mobile-banking-apps)

 An open source library for checking JailBreaking is [DTTJailbreakDetection](https://github.com/thii/DTTJailbreakDetection).